24 API Reference

 Complete reference for every public function in scicloj.plotje.api.

 Each entry shows the docstring, a live example, and a test.
-For galleries of mark variations, see the Reference notebooks (Scatter, Distributions, Ranking, Change Over Time, Relationships).
+For galleries of mark variations, see the Visualization Goals chapters (Distributions, Ranking, Change Over Time, Timelines, Relationships).

 Sample Data